When the Who Returned With Another Concept Album, ‘Quadrophenia’

 But as it turned out, Townshend was just getting warmed up.

 The band's sixth album, Quadrophenia, which was released in October 1973 in the U.S. and on Nov.
 1 overseas, matched Tommy in size and scope, delivering more than 81 minutes of music spread over two LPs.
 At this point, pinball was far from Townshend's mind.
 Starting out with the intent of putting together a sort of musical band biography, he eventually morphed Quadrophenia into a sprawling rock opera about English life in the '60s as seen from the perspective of Jimmy, a teenager whose personality is fractured into four diverse components.

-Although the Who continued to record and release new music for years after Quadrophenia, in retrospect Townshend feels that a major part of the band's story ended with its release.
-"I've always felt that Quadrophenia was the last definitive Who album," he mused in 2011.
+Although the Who continued to record and release new music for years after Quadrophenia, in retrospect Townshend senses that a major part of the band's story ended with its release.
+"I've always felt that Quadrophenia was the last definitive Who album," he told NME in 2011.
 "I've always regarded it as a very ambitious album, but what got away was the story.
 To me, it felt like it was the end."

 Rejected Original Titles of 30 Classic Albums

 Why the Who's Drummer Invited Fans to Moon Him